-Payroll costs relating to the handling, storing, or processing goods that will be resold should be recorded to 61XXX–Personal services.
+Payroll costs relating to the handling, storing, or processing of goods that will be resold should be recorded to 61XXX–Personal services.

 VII.
 Equipment, Livestock, & Intangible Assets (63000–63999)

 Includes disbursements relating to the purchase of equipment, livestock, and intangible assets.
-It also includes capital leases and installment purchases of equipment.
+It also includes installment purchases of equipment.

 A. Equipment (63100–63199)